Home » DIY » How to Prep Furniture For Painting

 Are you wondering how to prep furniture for painting?
 The key is to get the wood furniture ready for the paint to adhere.
 Good paint is a must, but even the best paint can’t stick to wooden furniture that is dirty or grimy.

-Don't let looks deceive you.
-At first glance this table may look like it's ready to paint.
+Don’t let looks deceive you.
+At first glance, this table may look like it’s ready to paint.
 At this point, I had already dusted it off with a hand brush to remove cobwebs and such.

 Deglosser | Prep Furniture For Painting

-You could start prepping your furniture by cleaning then sanding.
+You could start prepping your furniture by cleaning and then sanding.
 But using a deglosser will generally do both steps for you.

 How to Degloss